psmay/steptech-font-generator/README.md

         *   The horizontal baseline 800 pixels from the top (200 pixels from the bottom).
         *   The vertical baseline is 0.
         *   The stroke width is 100 pixels.
-    *   The generated loose shapes SVG contains a small amount of JSON metadata containing values produced in the drawing process, such as the advance width for the glyph.
+    *   The generated loose shapes SVG contains metadata values produced in the drawing process, including the advance width for the glyph and the full list of drawn segments after compose ops are processed.
+        *   This data is included as JSON stuffed into a funny XML comment such that it can be extracted with a perl one-liner.
+I've done it this way so that both metadata and SVG data can appear in the same output stream.
+(This makes it easier to work with from make, at least intuitively.)
+If the SVG weren't just an intermediate file, The Right Way to include the metadata would likely be to encode the information as part of the XML proper.
+I saw no benefit in doing that.
 *   Each loose shapes SVG has its contents unioned together via `inkscape` into an SVG containing a single "unioned shape" path.
     *   This step takes the bulk of the processing time. `inkscape` is started and exited for each file processed.
 (If you know of a way this can be batched more efficiently, I'm listening.)
 *   Each unioned shapes SVG has its contents sanitized via `scour` into a "tight shape" SVG suitable for import into FontForge.